-Tsalka has won numerous prizes, awards and fellowships in Rome, Bayreuth, Bonn, Paris, Genoa, Calabria, Sardinia, Tel-Aviv, Chicago, Red Wing in MN, Berlin, Mexico City, and Philadelphia.
-A versatile musician, he performs solo and chamber music repertoire from the Baroque to the Contemporary periods on the modern piano, harpsichord, fortepiano, clavichord, square piano and chamber organ.
+A versatile musician, he performs solo and chamber music repertoire from the early Baroque to the contemporary on the modern piano, harpsichord, fortepiano, clavichord, square piano, and chamber organ.
+Michael Tsalka performs throughout Europe, the USA, Canada, Asia, Israel, Russia, New Zealand, and Latin America.

 To book Michael Tsalka, or for more information, please email or telephone +44 (0)20 7381 9751.

 Please note that no cuts or alterations of any kind should be made to this biography without the consent of Michael Tsalka.